 - A. Evaluate route-level and system-wide performance against current service standards (if illustrative, portray local, express or commuter service, or other intercity service separately).
 Describe the evaluation process.
 Evaluate the most recent year for which complete data is available.
 At a minimum, evaluate performance measures relating to effectiveness and efficiency.
 Key performance measures could include passengers per revenue vehicle hour, passengers per revenue vehicle mile, percent of capacity used, revenue-to-total vehicle hours, operating cost per revenue vehicle hour, operating cost per passenger, and on-time performance.
 A retrospective portrayal of performance (e.g., prior five to ten years) may be warranted to exemplify trends.
 Where the evaluation identifies deviations from service standards, describe proposed remedies, including service expansion and/or contraction.
 Use narrative, tables and other graphic formats as warranted. - B. Provide a three-year retrospective of revenue service hours, revenue service miles, and patronage.
 Evaluate and discuss significant changes. - C. Describe and discuss equipment and facility deficiencies, and describe proposed remedies. - D. Describe any involvement in MTC's "Community-based Transportation Planning Program" ("CBTP").
-Describe any specific fixed-route solutions to transit gaps recommended through the CBTP process and the status of their implementation.
-Describe any services funded specifically to address low-income transportation needs and the source(s) of funding (e.g., the Lifeline Transportation Program). - E. Identify paratransit services provided in compliance with the paratransit provisions of the Americans with Disabilities Act (ADA).
-Reference planned new activities, major service changes, or procurement of capital equipment to support ADA or other paratransit, dial-a-ride or demand responsive services.
-Identify other paratransit services with which services are coordinated, and any proposed revisions or improvements to fixed route services intended to enhance their usage by seniors and/or by persons with disabilities. - F. Provide the date of the agency's most recent federal Title VI analysis and report, and discuss any service deficiencies identified in the report.
+Describe any specific fixed-route and/or mobility solutions to transit gaps recommended through the CBTP process and the status of their implementation.
+Describe any services funded specifically to address transportation needs in communities of concern and the source(s) of funding (e.g., the Lifeline Transportation Program). - E. Identify paratransit services provided in compliance with the paratransit provisions of the Americans with Disabilities Act (ADA).
+Reference planned new activities, major service changes, or procurement of capital equipment to support ADA service. - F. Identify other paratransit services, dial-a-ride, demand responsive services or mobility management programs.
+Reference any proposed revisions or improvements to these services, as well as fixed route services intended to enhance their usage by seniors and/or by persons with disabilities.
+Identify partners with whom these services are coordinated, and reference the establishment or enhancement of mobility management programs to help provide equitable and effective access. - G. Provide the date of the agency's most recent federal Title VI analysis and report, and discuss any service deficiencies identified in the report.
 Generally describe the process used for complying with FTA Circular C4702.1B (updated October 1, 2012).
-Please reference the most recent triennial Title VI report, plus any subsequent Title VI reports. - G. Provide the date of the agency's most recent FTA Triennial Review, and describe related remedial actions undertaken or currently underway in response to the review.
+Please reference the most recent triennial Title VI report, plus any subsequent Title VI reports.

+H. Provide the date of the agency's most recent FTA Triennial Review, and describe related remedial actions undertaken or currently underway in response to the review.